openstack-archive/fuel-docs/pages/reference-architecture/0040-network-setup.rst

 Network Architecture
 ====================

-.. contents:: :local:
+.. contents :local:

 The current architecture assumes the presence of 3 NICs, but it can be customized for two or 4+ network interfaces.
 Most servers arebuilt with at least two network interfaces.
 In this case, let's consider a typical example of three NIC cards.
 They're utilized as follows:

+**eth0**:
-- **eth0**: the internal management network, used for communication with Puppet & Cobbler
+  The internal management network, used for communication with Puppet & Cobbler

+**eth1**:
-- **eth1**: the public network, and floating IPs assigned to VMs
+  The public network, and floating IPs assigned to VMs

+**eth2**:
-- **eth2**: the private network, for communication between OpenStack VMs, and the bridge interface (VLANs)
+  The private network, for communication between OpenStack VMs, and the bridge interface (VLANs)

 In the multi-host networking mode, you can choose between the FlatDHCPManager